pendulum-project/ntpd-rs/DEVELOPMENT.md

 ### ntp-udp

 The `ntp-udp` crate provides an async interface to the Linux kernel's kernel-level network timestamping functionality.
 It wraps the system calls for configuring kernel-level timestamping and for retrieving the actual timestamps.
-Note that it needs unsafe code to do this, and properly verify that the exposed API remains safe when making changes.
+Touching the network layer uses `libc` and is inherently unsafe.

 ### ntp-clock

 The `ntp-clock` crate wraps the system calls needed for controlling the system clock.
-Note that it needs unsafe code to do this, and properly verify that the exposed API remains safe when making changes.
+Touching the system clock uses `libc` and is inherently unsafe.

 ### test-binaries